-You could be getting along with your day happily in one moment, but in the next notice that you’re nervous, worried, and as though there’s a spotlight on you.
+You may be getting along with your day happily in one moment, but nervous, worried, and as though there’s a spotlight on you in the next.
 This spotlight can be overwhelming and can make you feel awkward and uncomfortable.

 Does Being Self-Conscious Mean I Have a Mental Health Condition?

 Self-conscious thinking is strongly related to common mental health disorders such as anxiety and depression.

 While worrying about others’ opinion of you and ruminating about yourself are not entirely indicative of a mental health condition, if you are constantly self-conscious to the point that it’s getting in the way of your life, you may be struggling with anxiety and depression and can benefit from speaking to a therapist.

 Self-conscious thought patterns are common among people with social anxiety.
 Social anxiety is more than just feeling shy – it is a persistent fear or worry that others are watching and judging you negatively.